IlyaDavydov/interpreter_for_taxi_env/README.md

 ## Overview

-This project implements a similar algorithm from the paper **Interpretable and Editable Programmatic Tree Policies for Reinforcement Learning** ([link to paper](https://openreview.net/pdf?id=zafp5CwoTq)), with the distinction that the decision tree is partially clad, rather than fully (see the explanation in the **features** section).
+This project implements a similar algorithm from the paper **Interpretable and Editable Programmatic Tree Policies for Reinforcement Learning** ([link to paper](https://openreview.net/pdf?id=zafp5CwoTq)), with the distinction that the decision tree is partially oblique, rather than fully (see the explanation in the **features** section).

 The workflow is as follows: